-Inverse Vertical Labret Piercing FAQ
+Inverse Vertical Labret Piercing FAQ By APP Piercers in NYC

-An inverse vertical labret piercing is a type of lip piercing that passes through the lower lip vertically, exiting below the lip rather than inside the mouth.
-It is distinct from a traditional labret piercing, which exits inside the mouth, and from a vertical labret, which exits through the upper part of the lower lip.
+An inverse vertical labret piercing is a type of lip piercing that passes through the lower lip vertically, exiting inside the mouth and on the front or upper crest of the lip.
+It is similar to from a traditional vertical labret piercing, only placed more inward, facing toward the mouth.

 Healing for an inverse vertical labret piercing typically takes 6 to 12 weeks, depending on aftercare, anatomy, and individual healing factors.
 Swelling is common in the first few days, and proper cleaning is essential to prevent irritation and complications.